jhill1/SEPwC.github.io/_sources/Testing_code.rst

 Both R and Python have testing frameworks; modules/libraries that help set-up, run and tear-down all tests in your code.
 We'll cover each in turn, but skip to whichever language you've chosen.

-.. include:: pytest.inc
+.. include:: pytest.inc.rst
-.. include:: testthat.inc
+.. include:: testthat.inc.rst